ivan-guerra/programmador.com/content/posts/resumes-in-latex.md

 	\item Led a team of 3 in the development of a Cross Channel Data Link in a real-time Linux environment reducing the probability of unmanned air vehicle loss of control by over 10\%.
+	\item Tuned real-time Linux systems on both consumer and proprietary hardware solutions in an effort to reduce worst case latencies.
+	      Results drove the selection of safety critical vehicle components.
+	\item Deployed and benchmarked autocoded Simulink flight models to various embedded ARM devices including NXP's iMX6 and Xilinx's Zynq UltraScale+ MPSoC.
+	\item Employed oscilliscopes, multimeters, and other hardware when debugging and benchmarking avionics software.
 	\item Accelerated the development of multiple vehicles by creating reusable Linux and Windows device drivers for a variety of sensors including inertial measurement units, air data computers, and motor controllers.
-	\item Configured and benchmarked real-time Linux systems on both consumer and proprietary hardware solutions.
-Bechmark results drove the selection of safety critical vehicle components.
+	\item Designed and implemented a vehicle hardware in the loop testbench reducing flight test risk and providing a means to regression test the system.
 	\item Negotiated with suppliers on the software specifications for the next generation of flight control computers used in low cost UAV demonstrators.
 These UAV demonstrators would drive the capture of future contracts.
-	\item Designed and implemented a vehicle hardware in the loop testbench setup reducing flight test risk and providing a means to regression test the system.
 \end{itemize}

 \medskip